danesparza/MailChimp.NET/README.md

 ### Quick Start

-Add a reference to MailChimp.dll
+Add a reference to MailChimp.dll, or install the NuGet package (located here https://nuget.org/packages/MailChimp.NET/ )

 Next, you will need to provide MailChimp.NET with your API key.
 Need help finding your API key?
 Check here: http://kb.mailchimp.com/article/where-can-i-find-my-api-key